instret/rust-book/src/ch10-03-lifetime-syntax.md

 generic *lifetime* parameters inside angle brackets between the function name and the parameter list, just as we did with generic *type* parameters.

-We want the signature to express the following constraint: the returned reference will be valid as long as both the parameters are valid.
+We want the signature to express the following constraint: **the returned reference will be valid as long as both the parameters are valid**.
 This is the relationship between lifetimes of the parameters and the return value.
 We’ll name the lifetime `'a` and then add it to each reference, as shown in Listing 10-21.

+>| The function let Rust knows that both `string1`, `string2` and `result` are having common lifetime, when `string1` invalided, the `result` is invalided as well.

 <span class="filename">Filename: src/main.rs</span>